gullabi/collectivat.github.io/resources/asr_en.md

   The corpus can be reached [here]() under a [CC BY 4.0][ccby] license.
 In addition to the segmented audio files and the transcriptions, the corpus also includes per intervention full text vs audio links.
 In the near future we will also publish the structured form of the parliamentary sessions (session id, speaker, intervention text, intervention duration etc.).
   <br/>

-  This project was supported by the Department of Culture ([Departament de Cultura](http://cultura.gencat.cat/)) of the Catalan autonomous government.
+  This project was supported by the [Department of Culture](http://cultura.gencat.cat/)) of the Catalan autonomous government.

 ## ASR models